learn-co-curriculum/single-variable-regression-lab/README.md

 marginal_return_on_budget(imaginary_third_show, imaginary_fourth_show) # 1.3333333333333333
 ```

+Great!
 Now we'll begin to write functions that we can use going forward.
-The functions will calculate attributes of lines in general, as well be applied to predicting the attendance of the comedy show.
+The functions will calculate attributes of lines in general and can be used to predict the attendance of the comedy show.

 Take the following data.
 The comedy show spends zero dollars on advertising for the next show.
-Now the attendance chart looks like the following:
+The attendance chart now looks like the following:

 | Budgets (dollars)        | Attendance           |
 | ------------- |:-------------:|